Oloren-AI/olorenchemengine/README.rst

 Installation
 _______________________________

-In a fresh Python 3.8 environment, you can install the package with the following command:
+In a fresh Python 3.8 environment, you can install the package with the following command, pasted into your terminal after activating your virtual environment:

 .. code-block:: bash